Idzumikatsu/crm/docs/ENVIRONMENT.md

 # Environment Variables

-All configuration is provided via environment variables.
-Create `infra/.env` and `frontend/.env` manually if you need to override the defaults—`.env.example` is no longer part of the workflow.
+All configuration is provided via environment variables. `.env` files such as `infra/.env` and `frontend/.env` should exist only on the server when you need to override the defaults—`.env.example` is no longer part of the workflow.
 The table below lists each variable, an example value, where it is used and the recommended storage location.
-When a variable is not defined, defaults are applied for local development.
+When a variable is not defined, production defaults are applied.

 | Variable | Example | Consumed In | Location |
 | --- | --- | --- | --- |